Utah is home to *the best* road trip in all of America known by most as simply “The Utah National Parks Road Trip” or “Mighty 5 Road Trip.”

 Time Added: extra 4 hours driving on SLC route or extra 2 hours on Las Vegas route

 I refer to the North Rim of the Grand Canyon as “the good rim”.
 The views are just about as good and there is no one there.
-This is a good post on the North Rim.
+This is a good post on what to do at the Grand Canyon.

 Time Added: extra 4 hours driving on Las Vegas route or 8 hours driving on SLC route